Structured Streaming

 Configuring the number of rows per batch

-By default, Spark attempts to read all available rows in the queue as part of a single streaming microbatch.
-If the queue contains a large number of unread rows, this will lead to OutOfMemoryError on the executors.
-There are two ways to set the microbatch row limit:
+By default, Spark attempts to read all available rows in a queue in one streaming microbatch.
+For queues with many unread rows, this will lead to an OutOfMemoryError on executors.
+There are two options for setting a row limit per microbatch:

-1. The max_rows_per_partition option sets the maximum number of rows that can be read from a single queue partition within a single batch.
+1. The max_rows_per_partition option sets the maximum number of rows that can be read from a single queue partition within one batch.
 For example:

-• If the queue consists of three partitions and max_rows_per_partition is set to 1000, no more than 1000 rows will be read from each partition, resulting in a total of no more than 3000 rows per batch.
-Partitions are evenly distributed among the executors.
-If there are at least as many executors as there are partitions, each executor processes no more than one partition.
+• If a queue consists of 3 partitions and max_rows_per_partition is 1 000, no more than 1 000 rows per partition will be read — i.e., no more than 3 000 rows per batch.
+Partitions are distributed evenly among executors.
+If there are at least as many executors as partitions, each will process no more than one partition.

-• In the simplest case where the queue contains one partition, max_rows_per_partition effectively sets the row limit per batch.
+• In the simplest case, when a queue consists of one partition, max_rows_per_partition effectively sets the row limit per batch.

-2. The spark.yt.write.dynBatchSize configuration parameter sets the maximum number of rows that can be written to a dynamic table in a single modifyRows call.
+2. The configuration parameter spark.yt.write.dynBatchSize sets the maximum number of rows that can be written to a dynamic table in one call of the modifyRows command.
 For example:

 Listing 5 — Using the max_rows_per_partition option